-As the years passed, it gradually began to dawn on scientists that the environment might be suffering as a result of this mass onslaught of engines (among other things).
+As the years passed, it gradually began to dawn on scientists that the environment might be suffering as a result of this mass onslaught of engines (amongst other things).
 For many years the principal source of concern was tetraethyl lead, a toxic chemical compound routinely added to petrol to increase the efficiency of the internal combustion.
 After a great deal of international effort, leaded petrol was gradually phased out in the 80s and 90s.

 Now environmentalists worry about the carbon monoxide that pours from exhaust pipes and the significant contribution this makes to climate change.
 This is a harder problem to solve.
 The most effective and far-reaching solution to date has been the rise of the electric vehicle.

-When electric vehicle technology was still in its infancy, so-called hybrid vehicles were favoured; these combined the tried-and-efficiency of a petrol engine with an electric motor which engaged and took over propulsion in the right circumstances.
-These days pure electric vehicles are much more readily available as technology has improved: the continuing advancements in battery technology in particular have helped make electric vehicles a much more practical option for everyday drivers.
+When electric vehicle technology was still in its infancy, so-called hybrid vehicles were favoured; these combined the tried-and-tested efficiency of a petrol engine with an electric motor which engaged and took over propulsion in the right circumstances.
+These days pure electric vehicles are much more readily available as technology has improved; the continuing advancements in battery technology in particular have helped make electric vehicles a much more practical option for everyday drivers.
 Charging stations have become far more readily available as well, while overall awareness of electric vehicle technology has grown.

 The EV boom

 The days when electric cars were a novelty that only appealed to enthusiasts are now firmly in the rear-view mirror.
 The UK market is, frankly, booming.